The children have been developing a wide range of skills through independent learning opportunities in class.

 - establishing a collection (give me 9 counters/raisins/etc)

-- counting a collection beyond 10 with accurate 1-1 correspondence
+- counting a collecting with accurate 1-1 correspondence

 - recognising numerals